okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dashboard/index.md

 #### Violation notification

-Rate limit violations generate a system log event, an entry in the Rate Limit Monitoring widget, and issue email notifications.
+Rate limit violations generate system log events, entries in the Rate Limit Monitoring widget, and email notifications.
 Your org receives a notification when the default rate limit is hit.
 See [API rate limits and violations](#api-rate-limits-and-violations).

 > **Note:** Email notifications are sent only on initially reaching the defined warning, burst, or violation limit and not for every endpoint call that exceeds these limits.